The New Digital ACT Practice Test Is Here

 What’s next?

 Stay tuned for a deeper dive as Private Prep’s team of experts investigates the ins and outs of each released exam.
-In the meantime, you can review our other blog posts about upcoming ACT changes, and if you need help figuring out if the digital ACT is right for you—and when to take the exam if so—check out our recommendations here.
+In the meantime, you can review our other blog posts about upcoming ACT changes, and if you need help figuring out if the new digital ACT is right for you—and when to take the exam if so—check out our recommendations here.

 Looking for help with ACT prep?
 Contact us to learn how we can help you achieve your ACT goals.